backand/docs/docs/getting_started/objects.md

 "pets": { "collection": "pets", "via": "owner" }
 ```

-The `pets` object will have an `owner` a relationship field, which establishes the 'one' side of the relationship by linking each pet back to an individual owner.
+The `pets` object will have an `owner` relationship field, which establishes the 'one' side of the relationship by linking each pet back to an individual owner.

 In `pets`: